The local structure of the energy landscape in multiphase mean curvature flow: Weak-strong uniqueness and stability of evolutions: Gradient flow calibrations for a regular network

 \section{Gradient flow calibrations for a regular network}

-The aim of this section is to prove Proposition~\ref{PropositionExistenceCalibration}: Given a strong solution to multiphase mean curvature flow (in the sense of an evolving network of smooth curves meeting at triple junctions), we construct a gradient flow calibration by gluing the local constructions from the previous two chapters.
+The aim of this section is to prove Theorem~\ref{TheoremExistenceCalibration}: Given a strong solution to multiphase mean curvature flow (in the sense of an evolving network of smooth curves meeting at triple junctions), we construct a gradient flow calibration by gluing together the local constructions from the previous two sections.

-In order to define these vector fields, we will distinguish between the two distinct topological features being present in the network of interfaces of a strong solution, namely triple junctions and smooth two-phase interfaces.
-The global definitions will be obtained by gluing together suitable local definitions $\xi^k_{i,j}$ and $B^k$ of these vector fields for each topological feature $\mathcal{T}_k$ by means of a suitably defined partition of unity.
-The definition of such a partition of unity and its localization properties are the content of Section~\ref{SectionPartitionOfUnity}.

-We then proceed with the global definitions of the vector fields $\xi_{i,j}$ and $B$ in Section~\ref{SectionGlobalDefinitions}.
-The main building blocks are given by the already mentioned local vector fields $\xi^k_{i,j}$ and $B^k$.
-The construction of these vector fields together with a derivation of their main properties was carried out in Section~\ref{SectionLocalConstructionsTwoPhase} for the model problem of a smoothly evolving two-phase interface moving by mean curvature; or Section~\ref{SectionLocalConstructionsTriod} for the model problem of a smoothly evolving triod moving by mean curvature.
-The main focus of Section~\ref{SectionGlobalDefinitions} then consists of the question of the proper definition of the vector fields $\xi_{i,j}^k$ in the case where at least either phase $i$ or $j$ are not locally present at the selected topological feature $\mathcal{T}_k$.

-Being equipped with the global definitions of the vector fields $\xi_{i,j}$ and $B$, we proceed with the discussion of the compatibility between the local constructions for the different topological features, see Section~\ref{SectionCompatibilityBoundsGluing}.
-We use these bounds in Section~\ref{SectionBoundsTimeEvolutionGlobalConstruction} to obtain the desired bounds on the time evolution of $\xi_{i,j}$ resp.\ $|\xi_{i,j}|^2$ as well as the validity of $\nabla\cdot\xi_{i,j}=- B\cdot\xi_{i,j}$ up to an error being controlled by our relative entropy functional.
+More precisely, in Section~\ref{SectionPartitionOfUnity} we define a partition of unity which allows us to localize around each topological feature $\mathcal{T}_n$, i.e., a two phase interface or a triple junction, for some suitable index $n \in \mathbb{N}$.
+We then define the global vector fields $\xi_{i,j}$ for $i,j \in \{1,\ldots, P\}$ with $i \neq j$ and $B$ in Section~\ref{SectionGlobalDefinitions} by gluing together suitable locally defined vector fields $\xi^n_{i,j}$ and $B^n$.
+Most of these vector fields were already constructed in Sections~\ref{SectionLocalConstructionsTwoPhase} and \ref{SectionLocalConstructionsTriod}, so that in Section~\ref{SectionGlobalDefinitions} we only need to define those vector fields $\xi_{i,j}^n$ for which at least one of the two phases $i$ or $j$ is not present at the selected topological feature $\mathcal{T}_n$.
+For their construction we crucially use the coercivity condition of Definition~\ref{DefinitionAdmissibleSurfaceTensions} on the matrix of surface tensions.
+In Section~\ref{SectionCompatibilityBoundsGluing}, we prove the compatibility between the local constructions of the vector fields of adjacent topological features, which then allows us in Section~\ref{SectionBoundsTimeEvolutionGlobalConstruction} to prove Theorem~\ref{TheoremExistenceCalibration}.

+We first describe the necessary notation.
+Let $\bar\Omega=(\bar{\Omega}_1,\ldots,\bar{\Omega}_P)$ be a strong solution for multiphase mean curvature flow in the sense of Definition~\ref{DefinitionStrongSolution} on some time interval $[0,T]$.
+In particular, the family~$\bar\Omega$ is a smoothly evolving regular partition and the family~$\mathcal{I}=\bigcup_{i\neq j}\bar I_{i,j}$ is a smoothly evolving regular network of interfaces in the sense of Definition~\ref{DefinitionSmoothlyEvolvingPartition}.